For Immediate Release

 - UN principles of effective MSI governance.

-- UN principles of professional and ethical conduct.
+- UN principles of professional conduct, as elaborated in the:

 The third set of principles comes into the picture on account of published reports and statements variously made in the UN by ISACS participants aligned to the interests, goals, and concerns of industry.